sensu-plugins/community/PLUGIN_STYLEGUIDE.md

 ### Asset definition

-Users can install asset definitions using sensuctl asset add, but we recommend including an example asset definition in your plugin README.
+Users can install asset definitions using `sensuctl asset add`, but we recommend including an example asset definition in your plugin README.
 Format your example in yaml.

 ### Resource definitions